-Visit us in store to see full selection!
+Visit us in-store to see the full selection!
 Available at the Springfield location.

 Types of Hardwood

 This type of wood flooring is made from solid pieces of various species of hardwood.
 Pre-finished hardwoods are sold with a predetermined stain and finish style, which can be refinished multiple times in the future.

 This wood flooring is constructed of multiple layers of manufactured wood material (plywood or high density fiberboard) with a pre-finished wood veneer adhered to the surface.
 Due to being made primarily of man made materials these are typically less sensitive to environmental changes than solid hardwoods.

 This type of wood flooring is constructed of a high density fiberboard core with a printed pattern and pre applied finish.
 Planks of this material will lock together and “float” over the subflooring.
 Quality is typically determined by overall plank thickness measured in millimeters, a finish layer rating in “Mil,” as well as the makeup of its core.
 Recently, many options are now considered to be moisture resistant or even moisture proof (insert link to Mohawk’s Revwood?)

 Considerations and General Terminology